partoneoftwo/hp3000-weather-station-data/README.md

 Now there are no more reported issues on the github driver's issue repository, that I can use to triangulate the error and get this thing working.
 Luckily there is a fat thread on the mailing lists.
 It bears many fruits.

-Reason 5.

-Reason 6.
-Many people are struggling, and getting started with Weewx is extremely difficult.
+## Reason 5.
+Many people are struggling, and getting started with Weewx is extremely difficult. ##
 The documentation is very poor, since it gives inadequate advice and at times leads the user down wrong paths to try and solve problems.